 - The applicant must be a Texas-based entity.
-Any not-for-profit institution that conducts research is eligible to apply for funding under this award mechanism; public and private companies must use the "Company Investment" award mechanism (next likely submission deadline: October/November 2010). - The Principal Investigator (PI) must have a doctoral degree, including M.D., Ph.D., D.D.S., D.M.D., Dr.P.H., D.O., D.V.M., or equivalent, and must reside in Texas during the time the research that is the subject of the grant is conducted. - Collaborations are permitted and encouraged, and collaborators may or may not reside in Texas.
+Any not-for-profit institution that conducts research is eligible to apply for funding under this award mechanism. - A public or private company is also eligible for funding under this award mechanism. - The Principal Investigator (PI) must have a doctoral degree, including M.D., Ph.D., D.D.S., D.M.D., Dr.P.H., D.O., D.V.M., or equivalent, and must reside in Texas during the time the research that is the subject of the grant is conducted. - A PI may submit only one application under this RFA during this funding cycle. - One Co-PI may be included.
+Collaborators should have specific and well-defined roles. - Collaborations are permitted and encouraged, and collaborators may or may not reside in Texas.
 However, collaborators who do not reside in Texas are not eligible to receive CPRIT funds.
 Subcontracting and collaborating organizations may include public, not-for-profit, and for-profit entities.
-Such entities may be located outside of the State of Texas, but non-Texasbased organizations are not eligible to receive CPRIT funds. - A PI may submit only one application under this RFA during this funding cycle.
-One Co-PI may be included.
-Collaborators should have specific and well-defined roles. - A PI may resubmit an application that was previously not funded (see Section 9.2.2.4). - CPRIT grants will be awarded by contract to successful applicants.
+Such entities may be located outside of the State of Texas, but non-Texasbased organizations are not eligible to receive CPRIT funds. - A PI may resubmit an application that was previously not funded (see Sections 8 and 10.4.6). - CPRIT grants will be awarded by contract to successful applicants.
 Certain contractual requirements are mandated by Texas law or by administrative rules.
 Although applicants need not demonstrate the ability to comply with these contractual requirements at the time the application is submitted, applicants should make themselves aware of these standards before submitting a grant application.
-Significant issues addressed by the CPRIT contract are listed in Sections 10 and 11.
+Significant issues addressed by the CPRIT contract are listed in Sections 11 and 12.
 All statutory provisions and relevant administrative rules can be found at www.cprit.state.tx.us.